-EC2 ensures you provide hardware and software hosted on cloud on demand basis.
-Amazon offers you a service of monitoring your EC2 instance on the basic and detailed scale.
-It does not require any software to be installed to offer monitoring.
+EC2 ensures you provide hardware and software hosted on a cloud-on-demand basis.
+Amazon offers you the service of monitoring your EC2 instance on a basic and detailed scale.
+It does not require any software to be installed to offer to monitor.

 It can be:

-Basic Monitoring: It offers you basic monitoring with seven metrics at the five- minute frequency for free.
+- Basic Monitoring- It offers you basic monitoring with seven metrics at a five-minute frequency for free.

-It offers you EC2 instance metrics aggregation with the auto scaling group or Elastic Load Balancer.
-The data monitoring is retained up to 14 days regardless of basic or detailed monitoring.
+It offers you EC2 instance metrics aggregation with the auto-scaling group or Elastic Load Balancer.
+The data monitoring is retained for up to 14 days regardless of basic or detailed monitoring.

 Other Resource Monitoring